ministryofjustice/hmpps-forge/form-engine/docs/custom-condition-functions.md

     negate: false,
     condition: {
       type: 'FunctionType.Condition',
-      name: 'isStrongPassword',
+      name: 'IsStrongPassword',
-      arguments: [{ minLength: 12 }]
+      arguments: [12]
     }
   },
   message: 'Valid password'
 }
 ```

-The form engine will look up the `isStrongPassword` function by name in the registry and
+The form engine will look up the `IsStrongPassword` function by name in the registry and
 execute its evaluator with the provided arguments during validation.